+Manubot does not impose any restrictions on authorship.
+It allows authors to adhere to the author inclusion and ordering conventions of their field, which vary considerably across disciplines [50].
+Some Manubot projects create a table in their GitHub repository to track contributors who did not commit text to the manuscript.
+This provides a transparent way to record contributions such as experimental research that generated data for the manuscript and discuss whether they meet that project’s authorship criteria.
+Contribution transparency helps prevent ghostwriting [51]and is especially important in collaborative writing [52].
+Although we recommend authors provide their ORCID and GitHub username, Manubot also supports pseudonyms, pseudonymous GitHub usernames, and authors without an ORCID or GitHub account.

-50table5152To determine authorship for the Deep Review, we followed the International Committee of Medical Journal Editors (ICMJE) guidelines and used GitHub to track contributions.
+To determine authorship for the Deep Review, we followed the International Committee of Medical Journal Editors (ICMJE) guidelines and used GitHub to track contributions.
 ICMJE recommends authors substantially contribute to, draft, approve, and agree to be accountable for the manuscript.
 We acknowledged other contributors who did not meet all four criteria, including contributors who provided text but did not review and approve the complete manuscript.
 Although these criteria provided a straightforward, equitable way to determine who would be an author, they did not produce a traditionally ordered author list.
 In biomedical journals, the convention is that the first and last authors made the most substantial contributions to the manuscript.
 This convention can be difficult to reconcile in a collaborative effort.
 Using Git, we could quantify the number of commits each author made or the number of sentences an author wrote or edited, but these metrics discount intellectual contributions such as discussing primary literature and reviewing pull requests.
-However, there is no objective system to compare and weight the different types of contributions and produce an ordered author list53.
+Therefore, we concluded that it is not possible to construct an objective system to compare and weight the different types of contributions and produce an ordered author list [53].

 To address this issue, we generalized the concept of “co-first” authorship, in which two or more authors are denoted as making equal contributions to a paper.
 We defined four types of contributions [5], from major to minor, and reviewed the GitHub discussions and commits to assign authors to these categories.
 A randomized algorithm then arbitrarily ordered authors within each contribution category, and we combined the category-specific author lists to produce a traditional ordering.
 The randomization procedure was shared with the authors in advance (pre-registered) and run in a deterministic manner.
 Given the same author contributions, it always produced the same ordered author list.
 We annotated the author list to indicate that author order was partly randomized and emphasize that the order did not indicate one author contributed more than another from the same category.
-The Deep Review author ordering procedure is not inherent to writing with Manubot but illustrates the authorship possibilities when all contributions are publicly tracked and recorded.
+The Deep Review author ordering procedure illustrates authorship possibilities when all contributions are publicly tracked and recorded that would be difficult with a traditional collaborative writing platform.

-54555657Discussion
+Papers with hundreds or thousands of authors are on the rise, such as the article describing the experiments and data that led to the discovery of the Higgs Boson [54] (5000 authors) and the report of the Drosophila genome [55] (1000 authors).
+Yet the number of people that participated in writing those papers, as opposed to generating and analyzing the data, is not always clear and is likely to be far below the number of authors [56,57].
+Manubot provides the scientists involved in large collaborations the opportunity to actively participate, through a public forum, in the writing process.

+Discussion

 Collaborative review manuscripts